What is Mix It Up at Lunch Day?

 - 83% said the event helped students make new friends.

+- 78% said students seem more comfortable interacting with different kinds of people as a result of Mix It Up.
 Source: Mix It Up Survey conducted by Quality Education Data, 2008

 Student enthusiasm and participation, like with other programs, will vary.
 When students understand that they are being asked to join thousands of other schools in taking another seat at lunch—for just one day—they usually go along and come to appreciate the benefits almost immediately.

 Mix It Up is a project of the Southern Poverty Law Center’s Teaching Tolerance program, which aims to reduce prejudice and improve intergroup relations in the nation’s classrooms and communities.
 Our programming, which includes an array of educational materials available free to educators, is made possible through the generous support of select foundations and caring individual supporters.

 Can I get the packet of posters, clip art and coloring pages?

 All the materials are now online for your convenience.
 Visit our page of printables.